Red Dawn (2012 film): Plot

-In the fallout of an economic crisis in the European Union and a weakened NATO alliance, collaborative dealings have occurred between a progressively militant North Korea, now led by the young Kim Jong Un, and ultranationalist-dominated Russia.
-The increased deployment of U.S. troops abroad leaves the mainland vulnerable, and American infrastructure is increasingly vulnerable to the threat of cyberattack.
+In the aftermath of a financial crisis in the European Union and the weakening of NATO, collaborative dealings have occurred between a progressively militant North Korea and an ultranationalist Russia.
+The American mainland has become largely undefended from the increased deployment of U.S. troops abroad, and American infrastructure is increasingly vulnerable to cyberattacks.

-U.S. Marine Jed Eckert is on home leave in Spokane, Washington where he reunites with his father, Spokane Police Sergeant Tom Eckert, his brother, Matt Eckert, and his childhood friend Toni Walsh and her cousin Erica Martin, Matt's girlfriend.
-After the city suffers a blackout, Jed and Matt witness North Korean paratroopers and transport aircraft over the town.
+U.S. Marine Jed Eckert is on home leave in Spokane, Washington, where he reunites with his father, Spokane Police Sergeant Tom Eckert, his brother, Matt Eckert, and his childhood friend Toni Walsh and her cousin Erica Martin, Matt's girlfriend.
+Matt, the quarterback for his football team, blew a playoff game because of his cowboy antics.
+After the city suffers a blackout, Jed and Matt witness North Korean paratroopers and transport aircraft invading the town.
 Their father tells them to escape to their cabin in the woods while he helps the townspeople.
-They're joined by Matt's friends Robert Kitner, Daryl Jenkins, Danny Jackson, siblings Julie and Greg Goodyear, a stranger Pete and his buddy.
-After Erica is captured by North Koreans, Toni also joins them.
+They're joined by Matt's friends Robert Kitner, Daryl Jenkins, Danny Jackson, siblings Julie and Greg Goodyear, a stranger named Pete, and his buddy.
+After Erica is captured, Toni joins them as well.

-As the group debates whether to surrender or resist, Pete inadvertently betrays their position.
-Captain Cho's North Korean soldiers order Daryl's father, the mayor, to convince the group to surrender.
-When Sergeant Eckert refuses to cooperate and actively encourages them to resist, he is executed by Cho.

-The group acquires weapons, and establishes a base in an abandoned mine.
-Under Jed's training the group, called the Wolverines after their school mascot, stages guerrilla attacks on soldiers and collaborators, including Pete, who is killed in a bomb blast.
-Jed finds Russian Spetsnaz working with the North Koreans.
-Matt frees Erica, but Greg is killed and Cho retaliates with artillery fire, destroying their base and killing Danny and Julie.
+As the group debates whether to surrender or resist, Pete and his buddy steal their supplies, inadvertently betraying their position.
+Captain Cho and his soldiers order Daryl's father, the mayor, to convince the group to surrender.
+Sergeant Eckert refuses to cooperate and is executed by Cho after encouraging them to resist, and the cabin is then torched to the ground.
+Jed is determined to fight back, and the group joins him.
+Under Jed's training, the group learns to hunt for survival, use weapons, and establish a base in an abandoned mine.
+The group, naming themselves the Wolverines after their school mascot, stage guerrilla attacks on soldiers and collaborators, including Pete, who is killed in a bombing.
+During a plot to eliminate the leadership during a rally, Jed soon finds Russian Spetsnaz working with the North Korean army.
+However, Cho discovers their bomb, compromising their mission.
+Matt recklessly strays from the plan to free Erica, who was on a prison transport, but Greg is killed in the process.
+The North Koreans find their location and retaliate with artillery fire, destroying their base, and killing Danny and Julie.